Association for Financial Markets in Europe

 18 Jul 2025

-Their ask — AFME recommends that member states promote auto-enrolment supplementary pension schemes with opt-out options and attractive tax incentives.
+Message — AFME recommends that member states promote auto-enrolment supplementary pension schemes with opt-out options and attractive tax incentives.
 They suggest state-wide administration facilities and flexible contribution rates that can increase gradually over time.123

-How it helps them — This would direct retail savings into capital markets and productive investments.45
+Why — This would direct retail savings into capital markets and productive investments.45

-Who loses — Public budgets lose short-term revenue from tax incentives for pension schemes.6
+Impact — Public budgets lose short-term revenue from tax incentives for pension schemes.6

 Financial industry urges lower haircuts for securitisation HQLA eligibility